Logos come in different shapes and types, and choosing the right one for your business can seem like an overwhelming task.

 A single illustration can be used to communicate a complex, specific message that can be absorbed and understood in less time than it would take to read a written description.
 Symbols overcome language barriers, and can be used internationally to communicate an idea.

 “Our research found that separate visual symbols used as logos tend to be more effective than brand names at creating a sense of emotional connection with consumers.”

 Some visual symbols rely on shared cultural connotations, while others are created specifically for the client, and it’s the designer’s job to create the meaning.

-Logo symbol development for the company MATDAT
+Symbol development for the MATDAT logo

 Symbols are usually combined with a typographic wordmark to form a logo, and they can use different compositions to enable different applications.
 Symbols may also be used on their own when there’s no room to fit in the wordmark (like app icons and social media avatars).